Panktimehta4/Score_Prediction/README.md

-# Marks_Prediction
+# Score_Prediction
--Predicts the percentage of marks of student by entering number of study hours
+-Predicts the percentage of scores of student by entering number of study hours